samofprog/graphql-fastify-upload/README.md

 // ...

 fastify.register(MercuriusGQLUpload, {
-  // options passed to processRequest from graphql-upload })
+  // options passed to processRequest from graphql-upload-minimal })
 ```